Pathfinder Discovery Networks for Neural Message Passing: Introduction

 Our empirical analysis focuses on node classification tasks, feature importance measurements, and runtime comparisons.
 We use synthetic experiments to demonstrate a class of learnable tasks where PDNs significantly outperform current state-of-the-art methods thanks to the unique ability to learn arbitrary functions over multiple proximity inputs.
 We then switch to real world node classification problems, and demonstrate that PDN has a 0.8\%-3.5\% predictive performance advantage over the most competitive existing graph neural network models in terms of accuracy.
-We analyze the runtime of PDNs and demonstrate that the pathfinder learning module increases the training runtime by a constant multiplier.
-Finally, we describe how the weights of the pathfinder learning module can be seen as attention over the input graphs and edge features, and add interpretability to the underlying information propagation.
-The key contributions of our work are as follows: \begin{enumerate}[leftmargin=0.25cm,itemindent=.5cm,labelwidth=\itemindent,labelsep=0cm,align=left,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We propose message passing over learned graphs a flexible framework to learn a single graph for message passing from multiple graphs jointly with a custom graph convolutional layer. \item We showcase how this framework can be used to define edge convolution neural network models where the message passing graph is learned from node features. \item We define models with cheap multi-scale mixing where the adjacency matrix of the message passing graph is a linear combination of adjacency matrix powers. \item We empirically demonstrate that our models have competitive results on a range of node classification tasks, have decent runtimes on small-scale graphs, and have explainable weights in case of the simple models. \end{enumerate}
+We analyze the runtime of PDNs and demonstrate that the pathfinder layer increases the training runtime by a constant multiplier.
+Finally, we describe how the weights of the pathfinder layer can be seen as attention over the input graphs and edge features, and add interpretability to the underlying information propagation.
+The key contributions of our work are as follows: \begin{enumerate} \item We propose a flexible framework to learn a single graph for message passing from multiple graphs jointly with any graph convolution layer. \item We showcase how this framework can be used to define edge convolution neural network models where the message passing graph is learned from node features. \item We define models with cheap multi-scale mixing where the adjacency matrix of the message passing graph is a linear combination of adjacency matrix powers. \item We empirically demonstrate that our models have competitive results on a range of node classification tasks, have decent runtimes on small-scale graphs, and have explainable weights in case of the simple models. \end{enumerate} The source code of Pathfinder Discovery Networks is available at \url{https://github.com/benedekrozemberczki/PDN}.